Help Center

 Browse integrations organized by function.

-The marketplace organizes integrations into 16 categories so you can quickly find what you need:
+The hub organizes integrations into 17 categories so you can quickly find what you need.
+These match the catalog source-of-truth in lib/integrations/catalog.ts exactly:

 Connecting an Integration